 The cabinetry in your RV is constructed on-site at the Newmar Production Facility.
-Oak hardwood raised panel doors are standard throughout the unit.
-Brass or nickel door and drawer handles give the interior an added touch of elegance.
-The standard cabinets in your unit are finished in oak vinyl veneer.
-Your unit may be equipped with the optional hardwood cabinetry in a variety of finishes.
+Hardwood raised panel doors are standard throughout the unit.
+The standard cabinets in your unit are finished in vinyl veneer.
 Your cabinetry was designed with function and convenience in mind, and was built to exacting standards by modern craftsmen.